 the Director does not vote on any such matter and is not to be counted when calculating whether a quorum of Directors is present at the meeting.

-the other Directors are satisfied that it is in the interests of the Company to contract with that Director rather than with someone who is not a Director.
-In reaching that decision the Directors must balance the advantage of contracting with a Director against the disadvantages of doing so (especially the loss of the Director’s services as a result of dealing with the Director’s conflict of interest).
+the other Directors are satisfied that it is in the interests of the Company to employ or to contract with that Director rather than with someone who is not a Director.
+In reaching that decision the Directors must balance the advantage of employing a Director against the disadvantages of doing so (especially the loss of the Director’s services as a result of dealing with the Director’s conflict of interest).

 the reason for their decision is recorded by the Directors in the minute book.